Sometimes a salad can change your life. Might I suggest this is one of them?

 - Taste and adjust seasonings as needed, adding more maple syrup for sweetness, chili sauce (chili or red pepper) for heat, lime juice for acidity, or tamari for saltiness.
 Set aside.

 - Add 1/2 of the tempeh (optional) and 1/2 of the sauce to the salad and toss.
 Then top with remaining tempeh and sauce.
 Serve immediately.
 Leftovers store well in the refrigerator up to 4-5 days, though best when fresh.
 I find that, if making ahead of time, it’s better to leave the salad undressed and store the tempeh separately.

-*Nutrition information is a rough estimate for 1 of 4 servings with all of the dressing, calculated with the tempeh.
+*Nutrition information is a rough estimate calculated with all of the dressing and the tempeh.

 *Prep time does not reflect making tempeh.